|Nutrition Facts (per serving)|

 In a small bowl, beat the egg with sesame oil, salt, and pepper.

-Add 1 tablespoon oil to a preheated wok, tilting the wok and swirling the oil so that it covers the bottom.
-When the oil is hot, add the eggs.
+Add 1 tablespoon of the peanut oil to a preheated wok, tilting the wok and swirling the oil so that it covers the bottom.
+When the oil is hot, add the egg mixture.
 Cook, stirring until they are lightly scrambled but not too dry.
-Remove and clean out the pan.
+Remove the eggs, set aside, and clean out the pan.

 Add the tomato and stir-fry for a minute, gradually incorporating it into the rice.